jbolns/WEIRD/_test-docs/pages/MD.md

 ## License
 WEIRD is a product by [polyzentrik.com](https://www.polyzentrik.com/), released under an Apache 2.0 open source license.

-We kindly ask you to leave the branding in the footer intact or [make a small voluntary payment via our payments gateway](https://www.polyzentrik.com/gateway/) if you wish to remove it.
+We kindly ask you to leave the branding in the footer intact or [make a small voluntary payment via our main website](https://www.polyzentrik.com/help-us-help/) if you wish to remove it.